sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

 ## Signer

-A `Signer` is a class that in some way, directly or indirectly, has access to a private key that can sign messages and transactions to authorize the network to perform operations.

-For instance, the simplest signer might be a private key, while the most complex signer is a wallet.
+A `Signer` is an abstraction of private keys, which can be used to sign messages and transactions.
+A simple signer would be a single private key, while a complex signer is a wallet.

 ### TestWallet

-For testing purposes only, we have a built-in wallet called "TestWallet."
-It can be used in tests like these:
+For testing purposes only, we have a built-in wallet called `TestWallet`.
+It can be created like this:

 ```ts
 const signer = new TestWallet(privateKey, provider);
 ```

-The argument `privateKey` can be a single private key or an array of private keys that the wallet may use to sign transactions.
-The ability of the wallet to send transactions is assigned to the provider by the argument `provider`.
-In other words, the `TestWallet` serves as both a signer and a provider.
+`privateKey` can be a single private key or an array of private keys that the wallet can use to sign transactions.
+The ability of the wallet to send transactions is assigned to `provider`.
+In other words, a `TestWallet` serves as both a signer and a provider.

 ## Test a Contract Locally